Annual Technical Report 2005 on Trademark Information Activities submitted by United Kingdom (SCIT/ATR/TM/2005/GB)

 In-house systems (online/offline)

-Two systems are used for word searching.
-These are the Marksman system developed by the Swedish Patent Office which is the primary system used by trade mark examiners.
+Searching of all marks is carried out using the IBIS system.
+Trade Mark examiners have use of an integrated search screen, word terms are then sent to the Marksman search developed by the Swedish Patent Office.
+Figurative elements use the IBIS system itself for search, the results are then collated and presented as integrated results.
 Word searching can also be undertaken using the OPTICS mainframe system.
-Figurative searching is undertaken via the IBIS system.
-The statutory search undertaken covers UK national marks, designations to the UK made through the Madrid Protocol, OHIM marks and the search will include designations made to OHIM through the Madrid Protocol during 2005.
+The statutory search undertaken covers UK national marks, designations to the UK made through the Madrid Protocol, OHIM marks and designations to OHIM made through the Madrid Protocol.

 No external databases are used for trade mark search.
-Community trade mark information is downloaded using the OHIM XML data which is then processed in a reception system.
-This data is then integrated into the search systems OPTICS, MARKSMAN and IBIS.
+Community trade mark information is downloaded using the OHIM XML data which is then passed to the search systems IBIS, Marksman and OPTICS via a reception system.
+For designations to OHIM under the Madrid Protocol to be introduced to our search systems XML files are downloaded from WIPO.

 Administrative management systems (e.g., register, legal status, statistics, administrative support, etc.)

-The OPTICS, IBIS, TERN and TMAD systems produce statistics.
-The TERN system produces statistics which identify the number of and the results of the examination process.
+Management information is produced from the OPTICS, TMAD, IBIS and TERN systems.
+The TERN system produces statistics which identify the number of, and the results of the examination process.
 Records are kept of the number of objections taken on absolute and relative grounds.
+Records of the number, results and timeliness of opposition, invalidity, rectification and revocation actions is maintained by LAWS, a custom PC based system

 Equipment used (hardware, including the types of terminal and network used, and software), carriers used